 School of Education programs are based on the premise that professional competence requires a foundation of knowledge in traditional academic disciplines and in the art and science of teaching and learning.
 In addition to their courses in education, students take courses in the College of Arts & Sciences, the Graduate School of Arts & Sciences, and other professional schools at the University.
 Collaboration between School of Education faculty and other faculty is increasingly important to our academic and research missions.

-Undergraduate students have opportunities throughout to explore career options and relate theory to practice.
-At all degree levels, students are encouraged to work with faculty and research associates in building bridges among the academic, service, and the research functions of the School.
+Undergraduate students have opportunities to explore career options and relate theory to practice.
+At all degree levels, students are encouraged to work with faculty and research associates in building bridges among the academic, service, and research functions of the School.
 The School of Education draws heavily on the educational community of the Boston metropolitan area, educational partners in selected international sites, and the special skills of faculty and research associates working in centers, clinics, and laboratories in the School, the University, and in community agencies and hospitals.